 Risk of attack by domestic and transnational terrorist groups exists throughout the country, especially in Tehran and Sistan and Baluchestan Province.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Risk of violent crime and petty crime exists throughout the country.
+Low risk of violent crime and moderate risk of petty crime exist throughout the country.
 Theft of valuables by criminals in passing vehicles is common.

 Scams involving false identity (such as criminals posing as police officers) have been reported.

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.